wieslawsoltes/Dock/docs/dock-sizing.md

 ## Proportions vs fixed sizes

 `ProportionalDock` arranges its children according to their `Proportion` property.
 This is ideal when panes should resize together.
 For pixel perfect layouts assign `MinWidth`, `MaxWidth`, `MinHeight` or `MaxHeight` on the dockable view model.
-When these limits are present the layout engine honours them before applying proportions.
+The proportional size is then clamped to these limits.

 Setting both the minimum and maximum to the same value effectively locks the dimension: